turrnut/SIMAS/README.md

 * OPERAND 2: optional, but required if operand 1 is present. this operand specifies the return value. note: the return value will be stored in a variable called `$functionName`.
 For example, the return value for a function like `addThree` would be stored in a variable called `$addThree`.

 #### - server
-* make a server that hosts a static website
+* make a server that hosts a static website.
+This instruction is SIMASJS specific.
 * OPERAND 1: path to the directory containing static website files
 * OPERAND 2: port number